gbajam22/gbajam22-assets/README.md

 ## Teaser Cart

-A teaser cart (made with Butano) can be found in /cart folder.
+Source code for the teaser cart (made with [Butano](https://github.com/GValiente/butano)) can be found in /cart folder.
+And you can download the cart rom [here](https://github.com/gbajam22/gbajam22.github.io/releases/download/cart/cart.gba)

 ## Vector Logo